 Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per calendar year.
 The screening must be done in a primary care setting that can provide follow-up treatment.
 There is no coinsurance, copayment, or deductible for an annual Medicare-covered depression screening visit.
 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings each calendar year following the date of your most recent diabetes screening test.
 There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Diabetes self-management training, diabetic services, and supplies Diabetes self-management training Diabetes self-management training is covered under certain conditions. \$0 copayment for each Medicare-covered diabetes self-management training service.
+Diabetes self-management training, diabetic services, and supplies Diabetes self-management training Diabetes self-management training is covered under certain conditions.
 Diabetes services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Covered services include: Supplies to monitor your blood glugoes: Plood glugoes \$0 copayment for each Medicare-covered diabetes self-management training service.
+0% - 20% coinsurance depending on the Medicare-covered diabetic services and supplies services.
+Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 This is not a preventive service, cost-sharing applies.
 Continuous Glucose Monitors may be covered for people who use insulin and meet the medical necessity criteria.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth 0% - 20% coinsurance depending on the Medicare-covered diabetic services and supplies services.
-Prior Authorization is required for more than 200 test strips permonth, non-preferred brand glucometers and non-preferred brand test strips.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts provided with such shoes).
+Prior Authorization is required for more than 200 test strips per month, non-preferred brand glucometers and non-preferred brand test strips.
 Your provider must contact our Plan prior to providing services.
 Preferred Brand Glucometers are limited to one every two years, unless prior authorization is obtained.